VIDEO: Australian Surfer Narrowly Escapes Shark After He Was Alerted By Drone

 The surfer had no idea a shark was trailing him.

-Near Sharpes Beach in Australia, professional surfer Matt Wilkinson was paddling on his board on Wednesday.
+Professional surfer Matt Wilkinson was paddling on his board on Wednesday near Sharpes Beach in Australia.
 Unbeknownst to him, a shark quickly surfaced and began stalking the surfing world champion, at one point only inches away.

 "I heard a splash and a noise and looked around and couldn't see anything," Wilkinson said, according to Surf Life Saving New South Wales.